+From knowing which cities to visit to learning how the country has changed, and prepping for your trip, we’ve got you covered.
 If you’re ready to visit but worried about finances, we’ve still got your back.
 Simply use the following strategies to enjoy a budget-friendly trip to Cuba.

 Overwhelmingly, travelers to Cuba report that you’ll be more accepted if you speak Spanish—and that means you’re more likely to be offered lower prices and to haggle successfully.
 Even if you don’t have time to become fluent before your visit, learning a few key Spanish phrases will surely make the trip a little easier.

 For the most part, tourists will be dealing in CUCs, but budget-friendly travelers may want to keep a few CUPs on hand (more on that later).
 In either case, it’s smart to exchange your money before arriving in Cuba—otherwise you’ll incur a 10% penalty to exchange dollars to CUCs.
 Similarly, avoid using credit cards whenever possible, as fees are quite steep.

-Plan for exit and entry.
+3. Plan for Exit and Entry

 You’ll be charged $25 CUC to enter Cuba, and another $25 CUC when you fly out of the airport.
 Go ahead and set aside $50 CUC before your trip so you aren’t caught by surprise on the way in or out of the country.
 While you’re at it, set aside another $20-$25 CUC for the taxi ride from the airport.

 If you’re staying in a casa particular (aka a private homestay), this is also a good place to eat cheaply—meals tend to be huge (meaning you can split one dish between two people) and less expensive than meals at touristy restaurants.
 Or hit up hotel buffets for a meal that will fill you up for around $8 CUC.

 Basic toiletries and medical supplies—think sunscreen, Aspirin, and contact lens solution—are either very expensive or totally unavailable in Cuba, so don’t assume that you can pick up supplies once you’ve arrived.
 Instead, bring along any toiletries that you can’t go without.
 Same goes for your favorite snack foods.

 Cuba has a vibrant nightlife scene, and you can drink for change if you stick to local establishments.
-(A good rule of thumb: Avoid any club that charges an entrance fee.)
+A good rule of thumb: avoid any club that charges an entrance fee.
 If you’re not sure where to go, ask your casa hosts or local street vendors for suggestions.